franfrancisco9/UIUCTF-2021/README.md

 For this sequence of challenges (1 to 8) I will go through the line I followed during the competition.
 As an add-on this was by far the best OSINT I have ever did, mainly because there is a story and line you can follow from challenge to challenge making it entertaining as well as ver amusing.

+Also, this allowed to actually go through the entire challenges without checking the descriptions of each one, just by following the hints, truly amazing!

 **1:**
 This challenge introduces the story!
 >Charlie Chaplin has gotten into software development, coding, and the like...
 He made a company, but it recently came under fire for a PR disaster.
 He got all over the internet before he realized the company's mistake, and is now scrambling to clean up his mess, but it may be too late!!
 Find his Twitter Account and investigate!